baliga-lab/cmonkey2/README.md

 ### Contact

-Please report all issues using the [issue tracker](https://github.com/baliga-lab/cmonkey2/issues).
+Please report all bugs or other issues using the [issue tracker](https://github.com/baliga-lab/cmonkey2/issues).
 Please direct any and all questions to either the [developer](https://groups.google.com/d/forum/cmonkey-dev) or [user](https://groups.google.com/d/forum/cmonkey-users) discussion groups.

 ### System requirements